Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

-Around 1 in 4 women each year are affected by domestic violence, which leads to, on average, two women being murdered each week.
-This statistic should be shocking, but for our domestic violence solicitors, it’s all too familiar.
-At Crisp & Co, our domestic violence solicitors have helped numerous victims to take action against their attackers and ensure that they are protected from any future harm.
+Around 1 in 5 adults from the age of 16 have been affected by domestic violence in their lifetime.
+This statistic should be shocking, but for our domestic abuse solicitors, it’s all too familiar.
+At Crisp & Co, our domestic violence solicitors have helped numerous victims to take action against their attackers by providing outstanding legal advice for domestic abuse, helping to ensure that they are protected from any future harm.

 What is domestic abuse?